You’ve just passed your driving test and it’s time to hit the road on your own.

 “In total, 287 people—including passengers and pedestrians—were killed in crashes involving a young car driver,” it added.

-However, the longer-term trends are more encouraging.
+The longer-term trends are more encouraging.
 In 2005, there were 2,727 young drivers killed and seriously injured.
 The numbers have been around their current levels since 2012.

 What are the risks for new drivers?